showcase-2

 On the old site, it was difficult for staff members to enter content.
 Worse, it was tough for readers to explore the high-quality work staff members spent months revising and publishing.
 (And what good is content if it’s not read?)
 This was a major problem for the publication site.

-It wasn’t the only problem, either.
 In our Discovery phase with CLR, we discovered they needed a new site that could:

 • Allow visitors to easily download and share published content